Essential concepts for managing Xanthomonas in begonia — Part 2

 Cultural practices and chemical treatment of Xanthomonas in begonia.

-In Part 1 of this article, we presented an overview of the Xanthomonas bacterial group, typical pathways of bacterial infection and how to recognize the symptoms of Xanthomonas in begonias.
+In Part 1 of this series, we presented an overview of the Xanthomonas bacterial group, typical pathways of bacterial infection and how to recognize the symptoms of Xanthomonas in begonias.
 In Part 2, we will cover the cultural practices that reduce disease pressure and chemical treatments to prevent the spread of the pathogen.

 Cultural disease management

-Scouting and roguing
+Scouting and rogueing

 Moisture management

-• Minimize the time leaves are wet.
+- Minimize the time leaves are wet.

-• When possible, avoid overhead irrigation and apply water directly to the growing media (e.g., drip tape).
+- When possible, avoid overhead irrigation and apply water directly to the growing media (e.g., drip tape).

 Isolation and prevention